-This is only required for Rotarians embarking on International Travel.
+This is required for Rotarians embarking on Travel.
 It is used to determine

-- a) If the Travel needs to be registered with RAWCS. - b) If incidental travel would be granted (please see question above).
+- a) If the Travel needs to be registered with RAWCS. - b) For all trips travelling over 50km to be declared. - c) If incidental travel would be granted (please see question above).